turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 **Suggested testing progress by end of iteration**
 - Project board has been updated so functionality is described as user stories
 - Each user story includes thorough acceptance criteria
-- All components with that receive props utilize type checking with PropTypes
+- All components that receive props utilize type checking with PropTypes

 ---